jacksbrand/jacksbrand/README.md

 👋 Hi, I’m Jack.

-🏍️ Javascript engineer; 🧑‍⚖️ Narrowly avoided qualifying as a solicitor 😅.
+🏍️ Javascript engineer; 🧑‍⚖️ Narrowly avoided qualifying as a solicitor.

 🗺️ I am currently working on a secret project to do with mapping which I look forward to sharing with the world 🌎.